fplusf/fplusf/README.md

 ### $whoami

-Based in Georgia 🇬🇪 for now
+Based in Georgia 🇬🇪

 Developing in Angular & NestJS and SvelteKit & Supabase.
+I love EdTech and crafting software.
+Hobbies: Traveling, Football and Pingpong

 <!--
 **fplusf/fplusf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.